 Putting Fallibilism to Work.
 APA Pacific Division Meeting, Seattle.
 April 2012.

 Fallibilism and the Flexibility of Epistemic Modals.
-APA Central Division Meeting, Chicago.
-February 2012.
+APA Central Division Meeting, Chicago, 2012.

 On the Intimate Relationship of Knowledge and Action.
 APA Eastern Division Meeting, Washington D.C.
 2011.